 You can keep your pets safe by following simple common sense guidelines:

 ...and last, but not least, always keep the number for your veterinarian and the APCC handy.
 You don't want to be looking for it in an emergency situation!
-Feel free to print this page, cut out the box below, fill out the info, and put it in a handy place (or maybe a few handy places).
+You can use our printable wallet-sized pet emergency cards keep this contact information with you at all times.

 2015 American Veterinary Medical Association